not-env/not-env-cli/README.md

 - Use ENV_READ_ONLY for read-only access

 **Not logged in:**
-- Run `not-env login` to authenticate
+- Run `not-env login` to authenticate (first time or when changing backend URL)
+- Run `not-env use` to switch API keys (when backend URL stays the same)

 **Variables not loading in shell:**
 - Use `eval "$(not-env env set)"` with quotes